SamGlez11/CSE110-Lab1/index.md

 ## Who am I?

 I am an aspiring second-year Computer Science student at UC San Diego, passionate about applying my knowledge to solve real-world problems.
 As I study CS, I have developed a growing interest in **Machine Learning**, **Operating Systems**, teaching, and how we can reduce the **Digital Divide**.
 I am eager to deepen my knowledge and contribute to innovative projects that intersect with these fields.
 I enjoy engaging with the CS community, sharing knowledge, teaching, and learning.
-I'm excited to continue growing as a student in order to soon become a proffesional in the the tech industry.
+I'm excited to continue growing as a student in order to soon become a professional in the tech industry.

 ![UCSD Badge](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/Seal_of_the_University_of_California%2C_San_Diego.svg/640px-Seal_of_the_University_of_California%2C_San_Diego.svg.png)